Own-Data-Privateer/hoardy-mail/README.md

     --not-folder INBOX --not-folder "[Gmail]/Starred" --not-folder "[Gmail]/Trash"
   ```

+  The purpose of this is purely illustrative.
+In GMail all messages outside of `[Gmail]/Trash` and `[Gmail]/Spam` are included in `[Gmail]/All Mail` so you should probably just fetch that folder instead.

 - GMail-specific deletion mode: move (expire) old messages to `[Gmail]/Trash` and then delete them:

   In GMail, deleting messages from `INBOX` does not actually delete them, nor moves them to trash, just removes them from `INBOX` while keeping them available from `[Gmail]/All Mail`.